 Fair Field mansion - Ira Rennert's house

-Fair Field – Cfijames at English Wikipedia, Public domain, via Wikimedia Commons
+Fair Field – Cfijames at English Wikipedia

 Nestled on the shores of Lake Washington, Bill Gates has a huge home with a relatively simple design.
 This was previously his and Melinda Gates’s house until they divorced.